spyro21/UofU-Notes/notes/Science as a Social Enterprise.md

 - 'To be persuasive, scientists must make the claims of their research believable in the context of the previous research and the existing paradigm of the field'
 - they must also present in a professional way that is accepted by the scientific community

+**1.5 Scientific Communication and Convenction**
+- learning conventions happen overtime
+- we have been learning conventions ever since we started learning about our field
+- need to understand field to read, and need to be able to read to understand field
+- let the socialization process take it's course, in teaching you how to initiate into your scientific community